Walbre/root-me-ctf-2022/Echos_Secure_flag_checker/readme.md

 Unfortunately, there is one. :cry:

-If we think a litle, what we need to find is the command that was executed.
-To do that, we have 2 ways, or a log file, or a file that contains iformations about the programs currently running.
+If we think a little, what we need to find is the command that was executed.
+To do that, we have 2 ways, or a log file, or a file that contains informations about the programs currently running.

-Logs are out of reach, cause most of them need root permissions to be openend, so it only remains the second possibilty.
+Logs are out of reach, cause most of them need root permissions to be opened, so it only remains the second possibilty.

 If we look further in the way of working of linux type systems, there is a directory created for each currently running program in `/proc` which is named with the PID of the process.
 Inside, there is a file called `cmdline`, where we can find the command line used to launch the process.